-I was really eager to see my surgeon again two weeks after my exchange surgery.
+I was really eager to see my surgeon again two weeks post exchange surgery.
 It was finally time to get the dressings off and to discuss where we go from here.

 Removing the dressings, while not as nerve wracking as after my bilateral mastectomy, still made me a little nervous.
 I had been so happy with how well the scars had healed before this surgery – was that all going to be messed up now?
 Were the new incisions somehow going to be messy, or maybe they haven’t healed as well as they did previously?
 I was particularly worried because on my right side I could feel a long lump underneath the new incision.